ahaurw01/gulp-remember/README.md

 This example shows a scenario in which you want to wrap all script files in some type of module system, then concatenate into one `app.js` file for consumption.

-As long as your other plugins can keep up, this example showcases the Holy Grail of Build Tools™ - the ability to build once, `git checkout different-branch` (a branch with drastically different files), and the output is exactly what you would expect.
+As long as your other plugins can keep up, this example showcases the Holy Grail of Build Tools™ - the ability to build once, `git checkout different-branch` (a branch with drastically different files), and have the output be exactly what you would expect.

 ```javascript
 var gulp = require('gulp'),